-Professional Development Need How Need for PD is Determined Who Needs the PD Design and Planning of the PD Training in the Journeys program (core basal) Training is required for all teachers using the program New teachers Teachers needing additional support Occurs in the fall of the year RtI Specialists plan and deliver through inservice and/or coaching Teachers also receive support in PLCs Core Instructional Strategies (i.e. Vocabulary, Comprehension) Fall Data Retreat and periodic review of student assessment results (i.e. benchmarking) Teacher Surveys and Staff Development Evaluations Teachers of Reading District-Wide Teachers may self- select for the training RtI Specialists plan and deliver to the Student Growth Team monthly Student Growth Team delivers to PLCs monthly RtI Specialists can support through coaching Intervention Strategies Benchmarking Assessments (3 times yearly) Diagnostic Assessments (as needed) Teacher Surveys and Staff Development Evaluations Teachers applying interventions Teachers may self-select for the training RtI Specialist plans and delivers to Student Growth Team as needed Student Growth Team delivers to PLCs or individual teachers as needed RtI Specialist coaches as requested by teachers Reading Recovery Training As required by Reading Recovery Council of N.A.
-District Reading Recovery Teachers As required by Reading Recovery Council of N.A.
-Leveled Literacy Intervention (LLI) Training Based on numbers of students needing interventions LLI program is available at all elementary schools with trained teachers Teachers selected to use the LLI Program Training is delivered by a staff development provider outside of district District Curriculum Director arranges training Guided Reading Training Based on numbers of students needing interventions Teacher Surveys and Staff Development Evaluations Teachers may self-select for the training New teachers Teachers needing additional support RtI Specialists plan and deliver through inservice and/or coaching Six Traits Writing Training Based on numbers of students needing interventions Teacher Surveys and Staff Development Evaluations Teachers may self-select for the training New teachers Teachers needing additional support RtI Specialists plan and deliver through inservice and/or coaching
+Professional Development Need How Need for PD is Determined Who Needs the PD Design and Planning of the PD Training in the Journeys program (core basal) • Training is required for all teachers using the program New teachers Teachers needing additional support Occurs in the fall of the year RtI Specialists plan and deliver through inservice and/or coaching Teachers also receive support in PLCs Core Instructional Strategies (i.e. Vocabulary, Comprehension) Fall Data Retreat and periodic review of student assessment results (i.e. benchmarking) Teacher Surveys and Staff Development Evaluations Teachers of Reading District-Wide Teachers may self- select for the training • RtI Specialists can support through coaching Intervention Strategies Benchmarking Assessments (3 times yearly) Diagnostic Assessments (as needed) Teacher Surveys and Staff Development Evaluations Teachers applying interventions Teachers may self- select for the training RtI Specialist coaches as requested by teachers Reading Recovery Training • As required by Reading Recovery Council of N.A.
+District Reading Recovery Teachers • As required by Reading Recovery Council of N.A.
+Leveled Literacy Intervention (LLI) Training Based on numbers of students needing interventions LLI program is available at all elementary schools with trained teachers • Teachers selected to use the LLI Program Training is delivered by a staff development provider outside of district District Curriculum Director arranges training Guided Reading Training Based on numbers of students needing interventions Teacher Surveys and Staff Development Evaluations Teachers may self-select for the training New teachers Teachers needing additional support • RtI Specialists plan and deliver through inservice and/or coaching Six Traits Writing Training Based on numbers of students needing interventions Teacher Surveys and Staff Development Evaluations Teachers may self-select for the training New teachers Teachers needing additional support • RtI Specialists plan and deliver through inservice and/or coaching